ellisvalentiner/credit-card-fraud/README.md

 ## Performance

-The final model achieves an overall _f1_ score of 0.99, with 99% sensitivity and 12% precision for the positive class.
-That is, the model correctly identifies 99% of the fraud cases (true positives) but only 12% of the transactions predicted as fraudulent were actually fraudulent.
+The final model achieves an overall _f1_ score of 0.99, with 99% sensitivity and 11% precision for the positive class.
+That is, the model correctly identifies 99% of the fraud cases (true positives) but only 11% of the transactions predicted as fraudulent were actually fraudulent.
+The model catches 87% of the fraudulent cases — it could identify more cases of fraud but would then also have lower precision.

 #### Classification report

 ```
              precision    recall  f1-score   support

-        0.0       1.00      0.99      1.00    284315
+        0.0       1.00      0.99      0.99    284315
-        1.0       0.21      0.86      0.33       492
+        1.0       0.11      0.87      0.20       492

-avg / total       1.00      0.99      1.00    284807
+avg / total       1.00      0.99      0.99    284807
 ```

 #### Cross-tabulation